On Saturday, the 10 groups that will be competing will get a real treat: an individual group coaching session with Deke Sharon.

-Judging will be performed by The House Jacks, and our Sing-Off will be MCed by Deke Sharon!
+Judging will be performed by members of Nomadic, and our Sing-Off will be MC'd by Deke Sharon!
 Our festival is designed to be a positive learning experience, with a strong emphasis on collaboration, constructive feedback, and a sense of musical connection for all!

 Born in San Francisco, California, Deke Sharon has been performing professionally since the age of 8.
 Heralded as "The Father of Contemporary A Cappella," he is responsible for the current sound of modern a cappella, having pioneered the modern vocal-instrumental sound in college, subsequently spreading it around the world.
 He produced "The Sing-Off" on NBC and worldwide (Netherlands, China, South Africa).
 In addition, Deke served as arranger, on-site music director and vocal producer for Universal's "Pitch Perfect" 1, 2 & 3 starring Anna Kendrick & Rebel Wilson.